 Why practical content isn’t captivating

-You’ve probably heard the advice “make useful and practical content”.
+You’ve probably heard the advice, “make useful and practical content.”
 This makes a lot of sense.
-People want practical guides.
-They don’t want to figure out every step in a process by themselves.
+People want practical, step-by-step guides.
+They don’t want to figure out the entire process by themselves.
 You can be that provider.

-However, practical content, i.e. instructions, is just a necessary evil for the reader.
+However, practical content, like instructions, is just a necessary evil for the reader.

-Sure, practical content is good content, but it’s definitely not the most captivating type of content.
+Sure, practical content is good content, but it’s definitely not the most captivating.

-So, what is the one type of content that people consume from the beginning to end, without skimming at all?
+So, what is the one type of content that people consume from beginning to end without skimming at all?

-What type of content makes people sit in complete silence for two whole hours (in a movie theatre)?
+What makes people sit in complete silence for two whole hours, like in a movie theatre?

 What type of content makes people pick up a book and read it for hours on end?